-As a relatively isolated bushland ribbon in a well-developed urban area, the Wolli Valley is an attractive haven for birds.
+As a relatively isolated bushland ribbon in a well-developed urban area, the Wolli Creek Valley is an attractive haven for birds.
 It provides food, shelter, a passageway and resting place for migratory species and a niche in its own right for resident birds.

 If you go down by the weir in Turrella Reserve, you will see many water birds.
 These include the Dusky Moorhen, various ducks and cormorants and maybe a Great Egret or White Faced Heron.
-If you’re really lucky you might see the Nankeen Night Herons or Quails that have recently been sighted breeding there.
+If you’re really lucky you might see the Nankeen Night Herons or Quails that have been sighted breeding there.

 A quiet barbecue in Girrahween Park is likely to be visited by the Grey Butcherbirds that live there, and you might see Rosellas or even a King Parrot in the surrounding trees.
 If the ubiquitous Noisy Miners are getting agitated, the resident Brown Goshawk may be on the move.